bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

  QM treatment
 ==============================

-The section of the guide will focus on setting up the QM parameters in a QM/MM simualtion.
+This section of the guide will focus on setting up the QM parameters in a QM/MM simulation.

 It will guide on how to use various options within CP2K, and give some general advice but